SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Most of the San Francisco Cherry Blossom Festival events are held on Post Street between Laguna and Fillmore Streets.

-The taiko drum was originally used as a way to ward off evil spirits and pests from harming the crops.
-Over the years, it was used less frequently in the Japanese culture and this art faded away.
+The taiko drum was originally used to ward off evil spirits and pests that could harm crops.
+Over the years, it was used less frequently in the Japanese culture, and this art faded away.

-However, in recent years, taiko drum enthusiasts began a revival effort and now it's performed in Japanese cultures throughout the world.
+However, in recent years, taiko drum enthusiasts have launched a revival effort, and it is now performed in Japanese cultures throughout the world.

 Another highlight of the festival is the traditional Japanese music and dance.
 You will get the chance to listen to the music from a koto, or Japanese harp.
 This is one of the most popular Japanese musical instruments.